• Home

 Toppings and Serving Ideas

-The hot chocolate itself is rich enough to stand alone, but toppings make it a little more fun — especially if you’re setting up a self-serve station.
-Here’s what works well:
+The hot chocolate alone is already very rich, but toppings help make it a bit more fun – especially if you’ve got a self-serve station.
+These are great options:

 • Whipped cream — The classic.
 Canned whipped cream is fine for a crowd.
 If you’re feeling ambitious, real whipped cream is better but melts faster.